-The ‘path to purchase’ has become almost unrecognisable in the past decade but, throughout the digital revolution, one core factor which remains the same is the process and stages that people go through to make purchase decisions: the awareness, consideration, conversion and evaluation stages are still very much the same, even in 2019.
+The ‘path to purchase’ has become almost unrecognisable in the past decade but, throughout the digital revolution, one core factor which remains the same is the process that people go through to make purchase decisions: the awareness, consideration, conversion and evaluation stages are still very much the same, even in 2019.

 Instead of the typical linear path to purchase, the purchase consideration journey has now evolved to become more of a cycle or a web of interactions where potential customers are looking at reviews, asking for recommendations, reading up on customer testimonials and evaluating competitor brands.
 Consumers are now much more influenced by different online and offline factors in making their decision and it is significantly more complex than it used to be.

 With the rise of e-commerce and our digital lifestyle, the marketing landscape has completely changed and it is crucial for brands to focus on optimising their marketing initiatives for the path to purchase – which is more subtle and nuanced than the standard ‘conversion rate’ or ‘customer journey’ that many brands focus on.

 What is the path to purchase?